-Compensation costs for civilian workers increased 0.6 percent, seasonally adjusted, for the 3-month period ending in June 2018, the U.S. Bureau of Labor Statistics reported today.
-Wages and salaries (which make up about 70 percent of compensation costs) increased 0.5 percent and benefit costs (which make up the remaining 30 percent of compensation) increased 0.9 percent.
+Compensation costs for civilian workers increased 0.6 percent, seasonally adjusted, for the 3-month period ending in June 2019, the U.S. Bureau of Labor Statistics reported today.
+Wages and salaries increased 0.7 percent and benefit costs increased 0.5 percent from March 2019.
 (See tables A, 1, 2, and 3.)

 The second chart depicts the ECI on a “Percent Change from Year Ago” basis, with a value of 2.8%:

 The third chart depicts the ECI on a “Percent Change” (from last quarter) basis, with a value of .6%:

 I post various indicators and indices because I believe they should be carefully monitored.
 However, as those familiar with this site are aware, I do not necessarily agree with what they depict or imply.

 The Special Note summarizes my overall thoughts about our economic situation